plexguide/Unraid_Intel-ARC_Deployment/README.md

 ### Installing Intel GPU TOP Plugin

 Install **Intel GPU TOP** by ich777 from the Unraid Community Apps store.
 This plugin allows you to monitor your Intel ARC GPU’s performance directly from the Unraid dashboard.

-*(No width specified for this screenshot originally, leaving as is)*
 ![Intel GPU TOP Plugin](https://i.imgur.com/0bHRqya.png)

 ### Installing GPU Statistics Plugin

 Next, install the **GPU Statistics** plugin by b3rs3rk.
 With Intel GPU TOP, you’ll gain comprehensive insights into your GPU’s usage during encoding or transcoding tasks.

-*(No width specified for this screenshot originally, leaving as is)*
 ![GPU Statistics Plugin](https://i.imgur.com/lJZgPvC.png)

 Once installed, you’ll see real-time GPU usage: